Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 strawberries being crushed on a wooden board

-STEP FOUR: Measure precisely 2 cups of the crushed berries (and juices), then place in a large mixing bowl.
+STEP FOUR: Measure precisely two cups of the strawberry mixture with juices, then place in a large mixing bowl.

 OUR RECIPE DEVELOPER SAYS